tslabs/zx-evo/pentevo/docs/SFI/spi flash.md

 ## Access scenario

-To use SPI Flash Interface do the following steps.
+To use SPI Flash Interface perform the following steps.

 | Step | Activity | Assembly pseudocode |
 | ---- | ---- | ---- |